September 10, 2018 News

 Lithoquest has discovered kimberlite on its first drill program at the North Kimberley Diamond Project.

-The Project is located in the northern portion of the Kimberley Plateau, approximately 225 km from Kununurra.
+The 100% owned project covers 1,500 km2 and is located in the northern portion of the Kimberley Plateau, approximately 225 km from Kununurra.
 The Gibb River and Kalumburu Roads provide ground access to the project area from either Derby or Kununurra.
 Locally, the Plateau is flat-lying and characterized by escarpments and isolated mesas.